VivekBits2210/Soulspark/README.md

 ```

 Go to /admin and login with your super user credentials.
 Under "Social Application", you should now see "Google SSO"
-Under 'Bot Profiles', re-upload images for the tinder profiles.
+Under 'Bot Profiles', re-upload images for the tinder profiles using images from /static.

 ```
 REST: /accounts/login